Tatsh/livecheck/README.md

 - `branch` - The GitHub branch name to use for commits
 - `no_auto_update` - boolean - Do not allow auto-updating of this package
 - `regex` - The regular expression to use
+- `semver` - When set to `false`, do not allow detection of semantic versioning
 - `transformation_function` - string - Function to use to transform the version string.
 Currently only `dotize` is supported.
 Others are for internal use.
 - `url` - URL of the document to run regular expressions against